Kotlin/KEEP/proposals/context-receivers.md

 }
 ```

-We say that an extension receiver defines an **object of an action**, while a dispatch receiver effectively serves as
+We say that an extension receiver defines the **object of an action**, while a dispatch receiver effectively serves as
 an implicit parameter that must be present in the caller's scope but cannot be specified explicitly.
 Thus, a member
 extension function can be called a context-dependent function, and a dispatch receiver represents the **context of an action**.